-- The contract must restrict the use of the land for at least 30 years to owner-occupied housing available at affordable housing cost in accordance with Health and Safety Code section 50052.5. - The contract must include a deed of trust on the property in favor of the nonprofit corporation to ensure compliance with the terms of the program, which has no value unless the owner fails to comply with the covenants and restrictions of the terms of the home sale. - The local housing authority or an equivalent agency, or, if none exists, the city attorney or county counsel, has made a finding that the long-term deed restrictions in the contract serve a public purpose. - The contract is recorded and provided to the assessor.
+- The contract must be with a nonprofit corporation organized pursuant to Internal Revenue Code section 501(c)(3) that has received a welfare exemption under RTC section 214.15 for properties intended to be sold to low-income families who participate in a special no-interest loan program. - The contract must restrict the use of the land for at least 30 years to owner-occupied housing available at affordable housing cost in accordance with Health and Safety Code section 50052.5. - The contract must include a deed of trust on the property in favor of the nonprofit corporation to ensure compliance with the terms of the program, which has no value unless the owner fails to comply with the covenants and restrictions of the terms of the home sale. - The local housing authority or an equivalent agency, or, if none exists, the city attorney or county counsel, has made a finding that the long-term deed restrictions in the contract serve a public purpose. - The contract is recorded and provided to the Assessor.